sw360cab/websockets-scaling/k8s/README.md

 ## Websocket Deployment/Service (folder wsk/)

 The service is packed and exposed from static version via a Docker image deployed on private registry.
 The exposed port of the container / pod is 5000.
-The service can be exposed by a Traefik ingress or via a `NodePort` on port 30000.
+The service is exposed via a `NodePort` on port 30000.

 The key point of the service is `sessionAffinity: ClientIP` which will mimic Sticky connection for the service.